BaconPotatoCat/SITogether/README.md

 **Note:**
 - The seed script will skip if users already exist in the database
 - To re-seed, you'll need to clear existing data first
-- Only confirmed users will appear in the swipe interface
+- Only verified users will appear in the swipe interface
-- Unconfirmed users can register but won't appear until they confirm their accounts
+- Unverified users can register but won't appear until they verify their accounts

 ## 🐳 Docker Services